-Historically, the temporary borrowing limit has been set at 25% of Haldimand County source revenues for the year (based on property taxes or payments in lieu of property tax revenues only).
-However, starting in 2014, the temporary borrowing limit was reduced to \$5,000,000 based on improved cash flow management.
+Although the Municipal Act establishes the authority to set the temporary borrowing limit at 25% of Haldimand County own source revenues for the year (based on property taxes or payments in lieu of property tax revenues only), starting in 2014, the temporary borrowing limit was fixed at \$5,000,000 based on improved cash flow management.
 This level remains sufficient as this credit facility has not been utilized in the past.